Citizens Police Academy

 Crime Prevention activities such as Neighborhood Watch development, meetings, and seminars can be scheduled through the Mooresville Police Department’s Crime Prevention Officer.

 To enhance your safety at home and work, the police department offers residential and business security assessments.
 These assessments are FREE and designed to offer tips on making your home or business a safer place.
-To schedule your FREE security assessment, please contact Dave Harding, Crime Prevention Officer, at 704-799-4187.
+To schedule your security assessment, call Dave Harding, Crime Prevention Officer, at 704-799-4187.